michaelrsweet/mmd/README.md

 to install it in `/usr/local` along with a man page.

+## Changes in vFUTURE

+- Addressed an issue identified by the LGTM code scanner.

 ## Changes in v1.7

 The following changes were made for v1.7: